dret/webconcepts/concepts/link-relation/generator.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/link-relation/generator"
 title:         "Link Relation: generator"
+concept-name:  Link Relation
+concept-value: generator
 description: "Refers to the resource that generated the context  resource.
 Typically, this would be used to identify the software application that created the context resource."
 ---